Wonderlux-Labs/glitch_external/README.md

 ## Overview

 This is a standalone Sinatra application designed to run on external servers to display the GlitchCube's live location.
-It polls the main GlitchCube application every 2 minutes for location updates and displays them on an interactive map with full context.
+It features intelligent server-side caching that reduces API load by only fetching location updates every 5 minutes, regardless of visitor count.

 ## Features

-- **Real-time Location Tracking**: Shows GlitchCube's current position with 2-minute updates
+- **Efficient Location Tracking**: Shows GlitchCube's current position with server-side caching (5-minute updates, shared across all visitors)
 - **Rich Context Information**: Displays BRC addresses, nearby landmarks, and proximity data
 - **Interactive Map**: Full Leaflet.js-powered map with zoom, pan, and layer controls
 - **Route History**: Optional display of travel path with directional indicators